Dorothy Moon: Election of Joe Biden

 Moon has said she does not believe Joe Biden was legitimately elected president of the United States.
 Days after her election as party chair in July 2022, the party was scheduled to consider a resolution declaring as such.

 Personal life

-Moon's husband is Darr, a licensed civil engineer and land surveyor who serves on the national council of the John Birch Society.
+Moon's husband is Darr, a licensed civil engineer and land surveyor involved in Gold mining, who serves on the national council of the John Birch Society.
 They have two children.
 They live near Stanley.